Software Now under the Scope of the IVDR

 Contact us

-Software may also be part of a whole, for example as firmware in almost any complex medical device.
+Software may be a stand alone medical device enabling diagnostic decisions.
+It may, however, also be part of a whole, for example as firmware in almost any complex medical device.
+And also complex production processes are virtually impossible without software today.